 To configure parameters for this interface, you must configure them from the CLI.
 To view information about this interface in the FXOS CLI, connect to local management and show the management port:

 Note that the chassis management interface remains up even if the physical cable or SFP module are unplugged, or if the mgmt-port shut command is performed.

 The chassis management interface does not support jumbo frames.

 Physical interfaces and EtherChannel (port-channel) interfaces can be one of the following types:

 Data—Use for regular data.
 Data interfaces cannot be shared between logical devices, and logical devices cannot communicate over the backplane to other logical devices.
 For traffic on Data interfaces, all traffic must exit the chassis on one interface and return on another interface to reach another logical device.

 Cluster—Use as the cluster control link for a clustered logical device.
 By default, the cluster control link is automatically created on Port-channel 48.
 The Cluster type is only supported on EtherChannel interfaces.
-FDM does not support clustering.
+The FDM and CDO does not support clustering.

 Independent Interface States in the Chassis and in the Application